seed-run/homepage/_posts/2019-07-25-circleci-vs-travisci-vs-codepipeline-vs-seed.md

 Now that we know how these services compare with each other.
 Let's get a feel for when one is a good fit for your use-case.

 #### When to use Seed
-- If you have a monorepo app with multiple services.
+- If you have a monorepo Serverless app with multiple services.
 - And the number of services in your app is growing.
 - If some of your environments/stages are short-lived (ie. you are using the PR workflow or the feature branch workflow).
 - You would like to have a birds-eye view of the pipeline for all the services across all stages.